quiet branches labs

 01

-when in doubt, escalate. moving up requires no approval. any team member can name the risk. moving down requires a named gate event and documentation. escalate on risk signals, not on discomfort. if everything is landing in Zone 4, the problem is culture, not classification.
+moving up requires no approval. any team member can name the risk. moving down requires a named clearance event and documentation.

 02

-Zone 1 moves without ceremony. if a surface is Zone 1, let it move fast. adding process to Zone 1 work is waste, not safety. this requires leadership to protect it. if every Zone 1 ticket needs manager approval, the zone no longer exists.
+zone 1 moves without ceremony. if a surface is zone 1, let it move fast. adding process to zone 1 work is waste, not safety. this requires leadership to protect it. if every zone 1 ticket needs manager approval, the zone no longer exists.

 03

-Zone 3 surfaces get containers, not decisions. no internal logic until vendors and integrations are confirmed.
+zone 3 surfaces get containers, not decisions. no internal logic until vendors and integrations are confirmed.

 04